hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > Playbooks exist to run **tasks**.

-The units of action in Ansible.
-You can execute a single task once with an ad-hoc command.

-> An action is a part of a task that specifies which of the modules to run
-> and which arguments to pass to that module.
-> Each task can have only one action, but it may also have other parameters.

 ![Task vs. Action](assets/task-vs-action.png)

+- You can execute a single task once with an ad-hoc command.
+- Each task can have only one action, but it may have many parameters.

 ### Handlers